-- Interpret architectural and construction drawings and documents. - Demonstrate knowledge of various building materials and methods and related building technologies. - Utilize computer systems for communication in technical drafting and documentation, project planning and management. - Apply basic principles of planning, management and real estate practice. - Communicate effectively and work as part of a team, using graphic, oral and written modes.
+- Interpret architectural and construction drawings and documents, and utilize computer and manual systems for communication in drafting and documentation. - Describe various relevant building materials and methods and related building technologies and products. - Apply basic principles of planning, management and real estate practice. - Communicate effectively and work as part of a team, using graphic, oral and written modes.